Mountain Lyon Cafe in Silverthorne will migrate a few blocks this fall

 The restaurant might have to close for a day or two to move some kitchen equipment around, Lyon said, but if everything goes smoothly, there shouldn't be any down time.

 Development in downtown Silverthorne is precipitating the move.
-With the town planning to raze everything on the block between Third and Fourth streets west of Blue River Parkway — except for The Mint — to make room for Fourth Street Crossing, a massive mixed-use development, Lyon had to find a new home for the café.
+With the town planning to raze everything on the block between Third and Fourth streets west of Blue River Parkway — except for The Mint — to make room for the Fourth Street Crossing mixed-use development, Lyon had to find a new home for the café.

 He bought the business in November 1993 with two partners, back when it was Landry's Restaurant.
 The trio renamed the business the Buffalo Mountain Café.
 Only a year or two after that, Lyon bought out his business partners and again changed the name, this time to the Mountain Lyon Café.